Omar95-A/Web-App-Project-1/README.md

 #### To try the website:

-For work on this Web Application I used template: [Web App Template](https://elzero.org/html-css-template-4-preview/).
+For work on this Web Application I used template: [Screenshots Of The Template]().

 #### Special Thanks To [Osama Elzero](https://elzero.org/category/courses/html-and-css-practice/).